KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-listviews/index.md

 ---
-title: Layouts, ListViews, and Cards
+title: Layouts, listViews, and cards
 weight: 3
 group: introduction
 description: Figuring out the different ways of placing things on a page